tushar-sharma/tushar-sharma.github.io/_posts/2022-10-02-your-filename.md

 ## Java

 In java , an interface can extend another interface.
+An interface is a blueprint of a class.
+It has static constants and abstract methods.

 ## Redisjson